The Great Culinary Change in Greek Traditional Cuisine

 • Horta Vrasta: A simple yet nourishing dish of boiled greens, usually seasoned with olive oil and lemon juice.

-• Spanakopita: Spinach and herbs encased in phyllo pastry.
+• Spanakopita is spinach and herbs encased in phyllo pastry.
 The vegan version excludes feta cheese and uses olive oil instead of butter.

 Modern Vegan Adaptations